 It can reduce the impacts of aging on your nervous system and also work as an antidepressant, alleviating symptoms of anxiety and depression.

-You can improve your brain function and memory retention by consuming It regularly, or at least 2 servings of fish per week.
+You can improve your brain function and memory retention by consuming rawas regularly, or at least 2 servings of fish per week.

 Promotes Healthy Bones